KaziShohiduzzaman/top-15-schools/README.md

 # Top 15 Schools in Bangladesh

-This project was bootstrapped with [Create React App](https://top-school-bd.netlify.app/).
+This project was bootstrapped and plain CSS with [Create React App](https://top-school-bd.netlify.app/).

 ## Available Scripts